DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-22-adding-placements.md

       src: placements--remove-placement-success.png
 ---

-In alpha, we ran two experiments to understand how schools might add school placements:
+In Alpha, we ran two experiments to understand how schools might add school placements:

 - [Experiment 1a: Adding school placements if you’re a school](/manage-school-placements/experiment-1-adding-school-placements-if-youre-a-school/)
 - [Experiment 2a: Iterating how schools add school placements](/manage-school-placements/experiment-2-iterating-how-schools-add-school-placements/)